A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: Industrial perspective

 \autoref{tab:Industry-LLM} presents an overview of how LLMs are adopted by industry in the context of scenario-based testing for ADSs.
 The organizations are categorized by region, with corresponding tasks and testing phases indicated.

-In China, 51WORLD and Huawei adopt LLMs during the scenario generation phase for XOSC creation.
+In China, 51WORLD and Huawei adopt LLMs in the scenario generation phase for XOSC generation.
 In addition, Huawei applies LLMs during the scenario source phase for data labeling and retrieval.
-In Europe, Denotic, Luxoft, and IAV utilize LLMs in the scenario generation phase for XOSC generation, while dSPACE and Fraunhofer incorporate them into test automation workflows.
-Wayve employs LLMs in the scenario source phase for large-scale data generation.
+In Israel, Foretellix utilizes LLMs for scenario generation, and Cognata uses LLMs for data generation.
+In Europe, Deontic, Luxoft, and IAV utilize LLMs in the scenario generation phase for XOSC generation, while dSPACE and Fraunhofer incorporate them into test automation workflows.
+Wayve employs LLMs in the scenario source phase for large-scale data generation; BeamNG applies LLMs for XODR generation.
 In the USA, Applied Intuition uses LLMs in the scenario generation phase for scenario construction.
+Waymo and Microsoft report LLM-based scenario generation capabilities, Parallel Domain applies LLMs for data labeling.

 Although numerous academic studies have explored the application of LLMs in scenario-based testing of ADSs, industrial adoption remains relatively limited.
 As shown by the relatively small number of documented cases in~\autoref{tab:Industry-LLM}, current applications in industry are still at an early exploratory stage.
 Furthermore, existing use cases are primarily confined to a narrow set of tasks, such as XOSC generation and test automation, highlighting a noticeable gap between academic advancements and their translation into practical industrial deployment.